 Skin Care regimen summary

 - Cleanse with African Black Soap Liquid Cleanser

 - Glow Water Hydration Mist

 - The Jelly Pre Cleansing Balm to get all the dirt and makeup off the skin

 - Cleanse with Brightening African Black Soap to cleanse, help fade acne scars, discoloration and brighten the skin.

 - Weekly treatment:

-- Once a week I try a do a steam treatment.
-Fill a bowl with hot water and add a few drops of tea tree oil, then hold my face over it with a towel over my head.
+- Then I do a steam treatment to decongest the skin.
+Fill a bowl with hot water and add in the Poreless Facial Steam Herbs, then hold my face over it with a towel over my head.

 Oftentimes when I complain about skin blemishes, I will get a comment that the issue is only cosmetic and there are worse problems in the world.
 I have to say I do agree to an extent, yes it is a cosmetic issue, however dealing with skin blemishes can be an emotionally crippling struggle that can affect our social lives.